 Formerly Fingerhut Direct Marketing, Bluestem Brands offers private-label and brand-name merchandise, including apparel, appliances, electronics, furniture, health and beauty items, jewelry, kitchenware, sporting goods, tools, and toys through its Fingerhut catalog and e-commerce site and via Gettington.com.
 It offers credit in partnership with Santander Consumer USA and WebBank through 2020.
 Bluestem also owns PayCheck Direct, an employee purchase plan whereby employers offer high-ticket items to employees, who pay for them interest-free via payroll deductions.
-Bluestem Brands has agreed to be acquired by Capmark Financial Group for $565 million in cash.
+Investment firm Capmark Financial Group paid $565 million in cash for Bluestem in 2014.

-Bluestem Brands' investment firm owners, Bain Capital, Battery Ventures, and Brookside Capital Investors, have agreed to sell the company to Capmark Financial for $565 million.
-The sale follows a failed attempt at an IPO (filed in 2011 and withdrawn in 2012).
-The sale is expected to close by the end of 2014.
+Bluestem Brands' investment firm owners, Bain Capital, Battery Ventures, and Brookside Capital Investors, sold the company to Capmark Financial for $565 million in late 2014.
+The sale followed a failed attempt at an IPO (filed in 2011 and withdrawn in 2012).

 The Fingerhut and Gettington.com sites are operated by Bluestem Sales, Inc. PayCheck Direct is a brand of Bluestem Enterprises.
 Both companies are wholly-owned subsidiaries of Bluestem Brands, Inc.